I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of several accounting certification exam prep sites.

 The CIA is the most relevant and recognized certification within the internal audit profession.
 And the CIA requirements include passing the CIA exam, a 3-part test that you can take in any order.
 Most professionals pass this exam within 12-18 months.

-Taking the CIA exam is a necessary step in your path towards a successful IA career.
+Taking the CIA exam is a necessary step in your path toward a successful IA career.
 Therefore, our goal is to help you pass the CIA exam as fast and as easily as possible.

 To help you on your journey to the CIA, we’ve filled this site with many articles about the CIA exam.
 These articles explain the basics of the exam, such as the registration process, exam dates, testing locations, and so on.
 My frequently asked questions page lists these articles.